 A settlement agreement is a legally binding agreement between the plaintiff and defendant outside the courtroom.
 While a defendant may offer a settlement to the plaintiff, the plaintiff is not required to accept.
 In fact, the parties may go back and forth negotiating a settlement or drop negotiations altogether and prepare for a trial.
-You should never accept a settlement offer without discussing it with a lawyer first.
+You should never accept a settlement offer without discussing it with a Broward County slip and fall lawyer first.
 If it adequately covers your damages and you are otherwise satisfied, accepting may be a good idea.
 A bad settlement offer might leave you with unpaid debts, and you should reject the offer.

 Defendants sometimes want to make slip and fall accidents disappear with a settlement offer, but the offer does not have to be accepted.
 Call our New York lawyers for slip and fall accidents to help negotiate a settlement.
 Call The Carrion Law Firm at (718) 841-0083 for a free case review.

 Negotiating a Settlement After a Slip and Fall Accident in New York

 After a slip and fall accident, you can file a lawsuit against the owner of the property where your accident happened.
 Preparing for a trial can take a long time and be emotionally exhausting.
 In many cases, the parties to a lawsuit opt for a settlement.
 A settlement is a deal between the parties.
 Typically, the defendant agrees to pay an agreed-upon sum to cover the plaintiff’s damages.
 In return, the plaintiff agrees to drop the case, and they lose their right to file the lawsuit at all.